-- Hello.
-You have reached Jim Bucki.
+- Hello, you have reached Jim Smith.
 Unfortunately, I cannot take your call right now, but I would like to return it as soon as I can.
 So please leave me a message after the beep.

-- Hi.
-This is Jim Bucki.
+- Hi, this is Jim Smith.
 I can't answer the phone right now, but if you leave me a message with your name and phone number, I will return your call as soon as possible.

-- You have reached Jim Bucki.
-I can't take your call at this moment but please don't hesitate to leave a message after the tone.
+- You have reached Jim Smith.
+I can't take your call at the moment, but please don't hesitate to leave a message after the tone.
 I will return your call as soon as I am able.
-If you need immediate assistance, please call my secretary, Susan Smith, at extension 6338.
+If you need immediate assistance, please call my assistant, Susan Jones, at extension 6338.
 Thank you for calling.
 Goodbye.

-- You have reached Jim Bucki, your guide to Operations Technology.
-Unfortunately, I can't take your call right now, but if you leave me a message and include your name and telephone number, I will get back to you as soon as I can.
-You can also contact me via email at operationstech@XYZ.com.
+- You have reached Jim Smith in operations technology.
+Unfortunately, I can't take your call right now, but if you leave a message and include your name and telephone number, I will get back to you as soon as I can.
+You can also contact me via email at JSmith@XYZ.com.
 Thank you for calling.

-- Hello.
-You have reached Jim Bucki.
+- Hello, you have reached Jim Smith.
 I cannot answer the phone right now, but I will return your call as soon as I can.
-If this is regarding a recent order, please call our Customer Service department at 1-800-555-1212.
-They are available Monday thru Friday from 8 a.m. until 5 p.m.
+If this is regarding a recent order, please call our Customer Service Department at 1-800-555-1212.
+They are available Monday through Friday from 8 a.m. until 5 p.m.
 Eastern Time.
-Or you can log in to our website.
+Or you can log in to our website at XYZ.com.
 Otherwise, please leave a message after the beep.

 - Thank you for calling.
-You have reached the office of Jim Bucki, Guide to Operations Technology.
-I am either talking with another client, or I am away from my desk.
-If this is an emergency, please call my answering service at 1-800-555-1212, 24 hours a day.
-Otherwise, please leave a detailed, confidential message after the tone and I will return your call when I am available.
+You have reached the office of Jim Smith.
+I am either speaking with another client at the moment, or I am away from my desk.
+If this is an emergency, please call my answering service at 1-800-555-1212, which is operational 24/7.
+Otherwise, please leave a detailed message after the tone and I will return your call when I am available.
 Thank you.